 Janka Hardness Rating

 Hardness-wise, poplar wood hardness falls in between soft and medium.
-Thus, classified among medium-hardness soft woods or sometimes considered a soft hardwood.
+Thus, it is classified among medium-hardness soft woods or sometimes considered a soft hardwood.

 Red oak is twice as hard as white and yellow poplar.
 Some poplar species are even softer than pine on the hardness scale/Janka scale.